 - Uncheck Hide protected operating system files and Hide extensions for known file types as shown below.

 Now you should be able to see temporary backup files if any.
 If you see one of them, open it by using Word.

 - Start word and use File > Open

 Look For Auto-Recovered Files

-The auto-recover feature is enabled by default.
-If you are able to open a document that you were working on, you should see a dialog-box telling you that unsaved changes are available.
+The auto-recovery feature is enabled by default.
+If you are able to open a document that you were working on, you should see a dialog box telling you that unsaved changes are available.

 This varies between versions of Word.
 You will have to search for instructions to recover unsaved documents for your version of Word by searching for it online.
 You should be able to find version-specific instructions on Microsoft’s websites.

 Temp files are created by Word when an article is being edited.
 Temp files are also made by many other programs.
 Unsaved changes made to the document might still be available as a .tmp file on the computer.

 - Press the Windows Key > type .tmp > Press Enter